Pascalllllll/-Week-1-Introduction-to-Data-Structures/README.md

 ## Week-1-Introduction-to-Data-Structures

-This week focused on introducing basic data structure concepts and their practical implementation using the C programming language.
-Students learned about arrays, structs, and how to use them to store and process data efficiently.
-A hands-on coding task involved reading and analyzing athlete performance data from a file, determining each athlete's best result, and ranking them accordingly.
-This exercise emphasized data grouping, sorting, and conditional ranking logic.
+In Week 1 of the course, we focused on introducing the basics of C programming and how to manage data effectively using structures and functions.

 ---